decaporg/decap-cms/docs/quick-start.md

 This names GitHub as the authentication provider, points to the repo location on github.com, and declares the branch where you want to merge changes.
 If you leave out the `branch` declaration, it will default to `master`.

 ### Editorial Workflow
 By default, saving a post in the CMS interface will push a commit directly to the branch specified in `backend`.
-However, you also have the option to enable the [Editorial Workflow](editorial-workflow.md), which adds an interface for drafting, reviewing and approving posts.
+However, you also have the option to enable the [Editorial Workflow](editorial-workflow.md), which adds an interface for drafting, reviewing, and approving posts.
 To do this, simply add the following line to your `config.yml`:

 ``` yaml
 publish_mode: editorial_workflow